 The constitution establishes Turkey as a secular state, affording no privileged status to Islam or Islamic law.
-While a founding principle of the modern Turkish state is the separation of State and religion, a degree of tension is inherent in this as the State must control religion to the extent necessary to prevent religion controlling the State.
-The constitution affirms the principle of non-discrimination, including on the basis of religion, and guarantees the free exercise of worship and religious rites, including freedom from religious compulsion, provided religious practices do not undermine the fundamental rights of others.
-Religious conversion is legally permitted, including away from Islam, though social disapproval may be encountered.
-The Armenian Apostolic and Greek Orthodox churches, together with the Jewish community, have recognition under the Lausanne Treaty of 1923 – although their administrative structures do not have legal entity.
-These two churches may operate religious community schools, though restrictions on private universities prevent the operation of training colleges.
+While a founding principle of the modern Turkish state is the separation of State and religion, in practice, the state controls religion and promotes the Hanafi school of Sunni Islam at home and abroad through the Directorate of Religious Affairs (Diyanet).
+The constitution affirms the principle of non-discrimination, including on the basis of religion, and guarantees the free exercise of worship and religious rites, including freedom from religious compulsion – provided religious practices do not undermine the fundamental rights of others.
+Religious conversion is legally permitted, including from Islam, though social disapproval may be encountered.
+The Armenian Apostolic and Greek Orthodox churches, together with the Jewish community, and to an extent the Syriac Orthodox church, have recognition under the Lausanne Treaty of 1923 – although their administrative structures do not have legal entity.
+These communities may operate religious schools, though restrictions on private universities prevent the operation of training colleges.
 All other religious groups must register as associations or foundations (with charitable or cultural objectives) in order to gain legal status.
 Although the Lausanne Treaty stipulated that recognised non-Muslims could govern personal status issues according to their own rites, all citizens of Turkey are now subject to the secular civil code.